Board of Directors & BCLL Staff

 I earned my Bachelor of Science in Human Development and Family Studies.
 I am first generation Latina Born and raised in Longmont, CO.

 An important goal for Ann Scarritt is to authentically engage with the community and be part of positive change.
 She had the honor of working in a multicultural educational community for over twenty years.
 Growing up in Boulder in a family that valued social justice seemed like an inevitable path.
 As an educator, she learned a lot from her students: how to listen, how to generate empathy, when to act, the importance of voice, and much more.

 High School Liaison

-Michelle is an Advanced Placement Spanish teacher at Boulder High School who directs the Adelante! program for first-generation Latino students.
-In this capacity, she is instrumental in increasing graduation rates and student achievement, securing grant monies, and expanding educational offerings to facilitate student success in high school and beyond.
-She is actively involved in social justice issues confronting her students, especially first generation high school graduates.
+Michelle is an Advanced Placement Spanish teacher at Boulder High School and directs the Adelante! program for first-generation Latino students.
+In this capacity, she is instrumental in increasing graduation rates and student achievement, securing grants, and expanding educational offerings to facilitate student success in high school and beyond.
+She is actively involved in social justice issues facing her students, especially first-generation high school graduates.

 I'm a proud native of Durango, Mexico and was raised in the vibrant communities of Boulder and Longmont, Colorado.
 My journey has been a blend of Mexican heritage and American experience, which has shaped me into who I am today.